Posted on 1 Comment

 Decorate Eggs

-Eggs are a symbol of the Spring and henceforth Easter and Ostara.
+Eggs are a symbol of the Spring and Ostara.
 The tradition of painting and decorating eggs pre-dates Christianity and spans multiple cultures.
 To appease the gods and the spirits of Spring, decorate and paint eggs, then leave them at the foot of trees as offerings.
 Decorated eggs in the home in Spring ensures abundance and health in the coming months.
 The colors you choose to use when decorating can even represent specific energies and intentions as well.
 Below is a list of some ideas for you as you decorate your eggs.

 Plant or Prepare Your Garden & Seed Magic